markruth2nd/scroll-animation/README.md

    - CSSPlugin.min.js is also required in combination to the TweenLite
    - For me to have this animation animate in a certain path I will also require the BezierPlugin.min.js

+The plane used for the animation was downloaded from freepnglogos.com

+Background colour which has been pasted in the CSS was copied from https://webgradients.com/

 # Screenshots